What items can the Bailiff take from my business?

 Unfortunately, the Taking Control of Goods Regulations does not provide a great deal of protection for business owners.
 In relation to business rates, the Taking Control of Goods regulation provide that only the following items will be considered ‘exempt’:

 Items that are exempt by law from being taken by a bailiff:

 Items or equipment (for example, tools, books, telephones, computer equipment and vehicles) which are necessary and for use personally by the debtor in the debtor’s employment, business, trade, profession, study or education, except that in any case the aggregate value of the items or equipment to which this exemption is applied shall not exceed £1,350;

 Motor vehicles are always a problem.
 They are an attractive and valuable asset and are easy to identify given that in most cases, the car may be parked at the business premises meaning that the bailiff does not have to gain access into the property.
 Given the importance of a motor vehicle and its value we have a separate page on this subject which can be read here.

 Note from Bailiff Advice:

-As mentioned above, in 2014 the Taking Control of Goods regulations came into effect and we have provided a simple overview of the regulations with details of the fees that can be charged and the notices that must be given by the bailiff.
-A copy can be read here.
+As simple overview of the Taking Control of Goods Regulations with details of the fees that can be charged and the notices that must be given can be read here.

-If you have any queries about bailiff enforcement or about goods that can be taken, you can email a question to us using our popular Question page.
+If you have any queries about bailiff enforcement or are having trouble getting a payment proposal accepted, you can email a question to us using our popular Question page.
 Alternatively, you can contact us by phone.
 Details are on our Contact page.